MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

   <figcaption>Source: https://sonification.de/thermann/thermann-photo-2009/</figcaption>
 </figure>

 It was my privilege and honour to facilitate a guest lecture and introduce one of the 'Gurus' in the field of sonification, Dr. Thomas Hermann.
 He shared his enormous knowledge on sonification with hands on exercises for two days (March 28, and 29, 2019) through the MCT portal in Trondheim.
 I am quite excited to share my notes and will try to cover the summary of his talks below.
 But first, let me give a short introduction of the guest speaker.
 Dr. Thomas Hermann is a computer scientist working in the field of Neuroinformatics.
-He earned his Master’s degree in Physics in 1997 from Bielefeld University, Germany.
+He earned his master’s degree in Physics in 1997 from Bielefeld University, Germany.
 He also achieved his Ph.D. in Computer Science in 2002 from Bielefeld University with his thesis on‘ Sonification for Exploratory Data Analysis’.
 His research focus is on sonification, data mining, human-computer interaction and ambient intelligence.
 You can explore his <a href="https://pub.uni-bielefeld.de/person/11596" target="_blank">publications</a> and know more about him <a href="https://sonification.de/thermann/" target="_blank">here</a>.

 ## Sonification

-Sound has a long tradition in science e.g. in the use of Stethoscope, Geiger Counter, machine diagnostics etc. However, while exploring the digital world, significant amount of information processing is done visually.
-We use all of our senses to perceive the world.
-But in this technologically driven digital world, sound has become a neglected modality.
-Sonification can thus, enhance our perception in better understanding through the use of sound in the digital world.
+Sound has a long tradition in science e.g. in the use of Stethoscope, Geiger Counter, machine diagnostics etc. In contrast, visual activity has been dominating the processing and dissemination of information in our digital world.
+Nonetheless we use all our senses to perceive the world.
+Thus sonification can play a significant role in the enhancement of our perception in this digital world by using the neglected modality of sound.

 Sonification is the use of non-speech audio to convey information (Kramer et.al, 1997).
-A modern definition is put forward by Hermann(2008).
-As per the definition, a technique that uses a data set as input and produces sound signals can be termed as sonification if it meets the following conditions; The sound should reflect objective properties or relation in the input data, the transformation is systematic, the sonification is reproducible and the system can be used with different data set.
+A relatively modern definition is put forward by Hermann(2008).
+As per the definition, a technique that uses a data set as input and produces sound signals, can be termed as sonification if it meets the following conditions; The sound should reflect objective properties or relation in the input data, the transformation is systematic, the sonification is reproducible and the system can be used with different data set.

 <figure>
 <img src="/assets/img/sonification_defn.JPG" width = "100%" align="center" />